yilingkuo/server/README.md

 ## Summary
 Most test are easier carried out on web version on Chrome since the browser have nice debugging ability.
 The IE web version of both apps perform the best among Chrome, IE and mobile PhoneGap App.
 As AJAX the function serving file on server works only on IE. Thus web version can monitor the detail of all errors, easier to handle errors.
+### Javascript practice
+* Many variables needed to be difined beforehand.
+And it might cause conflict if one variable already exist in resource libraries.
+Solution is to avoid global variables.
+* As it doesn't have strong type when define variables, use '===' and '!==' instead of '==' or '=' to check type matches.

 ### About the Apps
 * Quiz app the loop of checking correct answer works.
   * Successed in loading question layer but failed at creating Approxiate seacrch.